Table of Contents

 Our last pocket camera didn’t much like the damp weather in Scotland so when the time came to replace it we went with a waterproof Fujifilm FinePix 120.
 We haven’t actually used it underwater; we bought it to hold up to damp and rain.
 The photo here is the Fujifilm FinePix 130 which replaces our older model.

-We went with the Pentax K-50 DSLR because both the camera and lenses are weather and dust resistant and the price was within our budget.
+We have a Pentax K-50 DSLR because both the camera and lenses are weather and dust resistant and the price was within our budget.
 After our experience with our pocket camera and damp we wanted a DSLR that wasn’t fragile.
 The photo here is the newer Pentax K-70.

-- Batteries and chargers: We have a Wasabi brand spare battery and charger for each camera so we can be charging one while still using the camera.
+- Batteries and chargers: We have a Wasabi brand spare battery and charger for each camera so we can be charging a battery while still using the camera.

 - Memory cards: We have multiple memory cards for each camera so we aren’t trusting all our photos to one card.

 - Backup drive and FileHub: We often carry a backup thumb drive so we can back our photos up from the card to the drive.
-The FileHub acts as a battery backup and allows you to transfer files from one drive to another using your mobile phone to perform the operations.
-It can be kind of clunky and we don’t always do it, but it does allow you to make another copy of a photo without having to upload it to the cloud, carry a PC with you, or count on your lodgings having a PC for guests to use.
+The FileHub acts as a battery backup and allows us to transfer files from one drive to another using a mobile phone to perform the operations.
+It can be kind of clunky and we don’t always do it, but it does allow us to make another copy of a photo without having to upload it to the cloud, carry a PC with you, or count on your lodgings having a PC for guests to use.

-- Camera bag: We shopped around for a bag for our DSLR.
-We wanted something that could hold an extra lens and be worn as a waist belt or a shoulder bag.
+- Camera bag: We have a bag for our DSLR that holds an extra lens and be worn as a waist belt or a shoulder bag.
 It also has a built-in rainfly.

 - Additional filters and lenses: If we anticipate a lot of good photo opportunities, especially wildlife, we’ll take additional equipment with us.